nebrius/reduxology/README.md

 ### Conclusion <!-- omit in toc -->

-After reflecting on these issues, I realized that we have an issue with the _evenness_ of our abstractions.
+After reflecting on these issues, I realized that we have an issue with the _consistency_ of our abstractions.
 The way that actions are created vs consumed is different, with the container side being well abstracted and the reducer side not.
 The way that state is created vs consumed is the same but flipped, with the reducer side being well abstracted and the container side not.
 This imbalance diminishes the usefulness of these abstractions, and in my experience has led to confusion among developers, especially junior developers.
 This partial abstraction makes a lot of the code look like magic, and can lead to not understanding why some things require manual coding and others don't.

-Thinking through this more, there is another bit of implicit symmetry here: state and actions are both data that flows through the system.
+Thinking through the architecture of Redux more, there is another bit of implicit symmetry: state and actions are both data that flows through the system.
 They do represent very different types of data, so these are not things that should be combined.
 But, it is an observation that has influenced the API design of Reduxology.

-In addition to this somewhat muddy view of data dependencies vs data flow, there's also just a lot of _stuff_ you have to do to connect all the pieces together.
+In addition to Redux' somewhat muddy view of data dependencies vs data flow, there's also just a lot of _stuff_ you have to do to connect all the pieces together.
 When we look at a dependency graph of a codebase based on `import` statements, the unidirectional flow of data tends to be obscured by all the scaffolding around it.

-Reduxology aims to address all of these issues to varying degrees, while keeping the things about React+Redux that makes them such an amazing way to create UIs.
+Reduxology aims to address all of these issues to varying degrees, while keeping the aspects of React+Redux that makes them such an amazing way to create UIs.

 ## API